Toys ‘R’ Us is coming back inside Macy’s stores ahead of the holidays

 Toys “R” Us will spring to life in every Macy’s department store over the next few months.

-The stores-within-stores will range in size from 1,000 square feet in smaller locations to sprawling 10,000 square feet in larger Macy’s, including in Los Angeles and San Francisco.
+The stores-within-stores will range from 1,000 square feet in smaller locations to 10,000 square feet in larger Macy’s, including in Los Angeles and San Francisco.

-Macy’s recognized an opportunity in revitalizing Toys “R” Us when it agreed last year to sell goodies under the Toys “R” Us brand on its website.
+Macy’s recognized an opportunity to revitalize Toys “R” Us when it agreed last year to sell goodies under the Toys “R” Us brand on its website.

 Macy’s then started opening stores-within-stores in about 400 locations to gauge customer reaction.